RyanMarkwart/My_landing_page/README.md

-# Global Knowledge Sharing Landing Page
+# Global Knowledge Sharing Landing Page JRDN RULES AND RYAN SMELLS

 A modern, responsive landing page built with React and TypeScript for sharing knowledge and collecting feedback.